ONEARMY/precious-plastic/README.md

 # Precious Plastic

 This is the code that powers [Precious Plastic](http://preciousplastic.com).
-We're using [Jekyll](https://jekyllrb.com) to convert it into a static site which runs on [GitHub Pages](https://pages.github.com).
+We're using [Jekyll](https://jekyllrb.com) to convert it into a static site that runs on [GitHub Pages](https://pages.github.com).
 Because of this, we're not able to accept any contributions containing Ruby files.

 ## Contribute